 The Board is committed to transparency in assessing the performance of the Board.
-As part of this commitment, Cameron Ralph Pty Limited was commissioned to complete a comprehensive, independent assessment of the Board of Westfield Group.
-The commentary and findings in relation to the Cameron Ralph assessment of the Westfield Group Board are set out in the Corporate Governance Statement in the 2009 Annual Report of the Westfield Group.
+As part of this commitment, Cameron Ralph Pty Limited was commissioned to complete a comprehensive, independent assessment of the Board of Westfield Group in January 2010.
+Details of the Cameron Ralph assessment and findings are set out in the Corporate Governance Statement in 2010 Annual Report of the Westfield Group.